Manufacturing R&D Tax Credits – Eligibility & More

 Only select expenditures are classified as qualified research expenses for the R&D tax credit.
 In particular, the following count:

-• Wages paid to employees directly involved in Qualifying Research Activities, including bonuses and taxable commissions.
-The company must have supporting documents, including timesheets, project descriptions, and employee job descriptions.
+- Wages paid to employees directly involved in Qualifying Research Activities, including bonuses and taxable commissions.
+The company must present supporting documents, including timesheets, project descriptions, and employee job descriptions.

 How to Claim Manufacturing R&D Tax Credits